PriankaPriya17/priankapriya17.github.io/index.md

 layout: default
 ---

 I am a Ph.D.
-Candidate at the <a href="https://www.wm.edu/as/computerscience/"> Computer Science Department, William and Mary</a>.
-My research interest is Security & Privacy.
+Candidate at the <a href="https://www.wm.edu/as/computerscience/"> Computer Science Department, William and Mary</a> and a _Lead Graduate_ student in the  <a href="https://spl-wm.github.io/">Secure Platforms Lab (SPL)</a>.
 My research advisor is <a href="https://www.adwaitnadkarni.com/"> Dr. Adwait Nadkarni</a>.

-Currently, I am working on usable security and privacy in smart cities and smart homes.
+My research assesses the security and privacy of consumer-facing computing platforms using a multidimensional approach.
+To accomplish this, I use mixed methods, combining vulnerability analysis, systematic measurement, and qualitative studies to evaluate artifacts, stakeholder perspectives, and legal perspectives.
+In particular, I look into these: (i) how the compliance standards and regulations are implemented and being practiced, and (ii) how they should be.
+I explored these two aspects in the context of the IoT ecosystem.
+That is, my work identifies the challenges and latent factors in current security compliance and certification practices for IoT products.
+Further, I investigated the privacy practices of non-profits that collect sensitive user data.
+The goal is to motivate similar expectations of privacy and regulations to prevent harmful privacy practices within the non-profit sector.

+My research has been published in top-tier security and privacy venues, including USENIX Security 2024, IEEE S&P 2024, IEEE S&P 2025, and PETS 2025, as well as in software engineering venues, including ICST 2025 and FSE 2023.